Fran Ridge in MADAR Control Room in 1977

 In 1997 most of you probably saw the motion picture, CONTACT, based on the concept of Carl Sagan's book by the same name.
 It's about a heroine's lifelong quest (both spiritual and scientific) to explore the meaning of human existence through contact with extraterrestrial life.
 It stars Jodie Foster and Matthew McConaughey.
 The stirring scene and sounds of the SETI contact signal left an impression on me all these years.
 I always knew that someday something like this would happen and the SETI people would be able to celebrate the years and many dollars spent in this great scientific endeavor.
 But never in my wildest dreams did I imagine that I would somehow be involved in it.

-It may be just a coincidence that "Close Encounters of the Third Kind" was filmed in 1977, but it wasn't released until November.
+It may be just a coincidence that "Close Encounters of the Third Kind" was filmed in 1977, but it wasn't released until late in the year, in November.
 It was about an unidentified signal from space, and later contact, and just happened to begin in Indiana.
 I was invited by the news media to attend the pre-screening of that film.

 Over three decades passed.